jgmenu/jgmenu/README.md

 ### Run-time dependencies:

-  - A *menu* package (for example gnome-menus or lxmenu-data) is required
-    for "`jgmenu_run pmenu`" and "`jgmenu_run xdg`"
+  - A *menu* package (for example one of lxmenu-data, libgarcon-common or gnome-menus) is required for "`jgmenu_run pmenu`" and "`jgmenu_run xdg`"

   - python3 is required by "`jgmenu_run pmenu`"